Are Smoothies Healthy?

 Here are four examples of smoothies that will likely do more damage than good to your waistline and health.

-Some bottles of smoothies, such as Naked Boosted Blue Machine, boast on the front label that they have “no added sugar.”
+Some bottles of smoothies boast on the front label that they have “no added sugar.”
 While that may be true, do turn the bottle around.
 Check out the Nutrition Facts label and Ingredient List.
-This 15-ounce bottle has a whopping 320 calories – yes, that’s about 50 calories per sip.
+One 15-ounce bottle has a whopping 320 calories – yes, that’s about 50 calories per sip.

-Plus, the naturally occurring sugar from Naked Boosted Blue Machine isn’t coming from a whole lot of whole fruit.
-It’s mainly from apple juice concentrate, “which is highly refined and processed and hardly different from sugar or high fructose corn syrup,” says Pritikin nutritionist and educator Dr. Kenney.
+Plus, the naturally occurring sugar from one brand isn’t coming from a whole lot of whole fruit.
+It’s mainly from apple juice concentrate, “which is highly refined and processed and hardly different from sugar or high fructose corn syrup,” says Pritikin nutritionist and educator Kimberly Gomer.

 A large proportion of the fiber in some of these commercial smoothies is from refined fibers like dextrin and inulin, not fruit puree.
 That’s cause for concern, say nutrition researchers, because processed fibers probably do not have the same benefits as naturally-fiber-rich fruits, vegetables, beans, and whole grains.

 “Products like these smoothies, packed with refined sugars and refined fibers, may raise fasting triglyceride levels, promote weight gain, and increase insulin resistance.
-They will no doubt also raise blood sugar levels in people with diabetes,” warns Dr. Kenney.
+They will no doubt also raise blood sugar levels in people with diabetes,” warns Gomer.

 Smoothie Alternatives for Breakfast